fbonds/IAG/README.md

 Then along came OpenAi's ChatGPT*...

-So, I asked Gene (as I've taken to calling ChatGPT) how this could be done and "he" rapidly supplied some code samples of the various pieces.
+So, I asked Gene (as I've taken to calling ChatGPT) how this could be done and they rapidly supplied some code samples of the various pieces.

 ### ChatGPT's code suggestions were captured in these files:
 - adding-user-authentication.swift